 They come in various colors, including a solid, bicolored, and tricolored variety.
-These can be made up of eighteen different colors, including blue, red, bear, sable, black, and white.
+These can be made up of eighteen colors: blue, red, bear, sable, black, and white.

-They are a workaholic and need to be kept occupied to keep their energy levels in check.
+They are workaholics and need to be kept occupied to keep their energy levels in check.
 They compete in dog sports and sheepdog trials.
-Although they are used in herding livestock, they are becoming more popular as a companion animal.
+Although they are used in herding livestock, they are becoming more popular as companion animals.

 If you want a border collie, they need a lot of time to play and exercise with humans and other dogs.

-Longer in length than most other terriers, the Border Terrier has a unique otter head shape.
+Longer than most other terriers, the Border Terrier has a unique otter head shape.
 They stand up to 15 inches tall and weigh up to 15.5 pounds.

 They are very trainable and are excellent dogs for the home as they are affectionate and even-tempered.
 They also get along with other dogs, but not with other pets such as cats.

-Border Terriers also make a great working dog, as they were initially bred for catching fox and rats underground.
+Border Terriers also make excellent working dogs, as they were initially bred for catching fox and rats underground.

 Borzoi is a Russian dog that has a wavy coat.
 This dog is also known as the Russian wolfhound.
 This dog has a coat that assumes many colors.

 The borzoi resembles a kangaroo from afar.
 Its body is well muscled and heavily built.
 It also has strong limbs that support its huge body.
-When in its daily activities, this dog is usually happy at all times.
+This dog is usually happy at all times when in its daily activities.

 They are a dog that you can make friends with very quickly.
 This dog will rarely bark for nothing and will keep to itself.
 It is thus not the kind of dog that is expected to cause noise or disturbance.
 This dog weighs 100 pounds and can reach heights of up to 30 inches.